KeSukhesh/TORU/README.md

 ## Contents

-[[_TOC_]] - ok this is broken but we will fix later :D
+[[_TOC_]] - ok this is broken but I will fix it later :D

 ## Change Log
 N/A

 ## 🫡 0.
 Overview
-Hello! @h-noir and I (@KeSukhesh) are first year computer science students at UNSW!

-We are collaborating on **TORU**, a project management web-app in hopes to self teach OOP with Java, FE with React and TS, Dbs with postgreSQL and to become better software engineers having made this (to-be) serverless web-app.
+Hello! **TORU**, a project management web app is something I am developing in hopes of teaching myself OOP with Java, FE with React and TS, Dbs with postgreSQL and becoming a better software engineer having made this (to-be) serverless web app.

-If you'd like to read about the steps we took throughout this software development process, we'll be updating this README.md file below, detailing our journey taken along this project.
+If you'd like to read about the steps I took throughout this software development process, I'll be updating this README.md file below, detailing my journey taken along this project.

 ## 😋 1.
 Stage 0: Getting Started

 ### 😋 1.1.
 Tasks
-In this warm-up of a stage, we:
+In this warm-up of a stage, I:
 - Designed [our swagger.yaml file](swagger.yaml) to detail the routes we will be implementing for **TORU**,
 - Wrote out any relevant interfaces for documentation purposes,
-- Set up our project by:
+- Set up my project by:
-    - stubbing our code (and practice our python scripting by writing a test file to check if we did this right),
+    - stubbing our code (and practising our Python scripting by writing a test file to check if we did this right),
     - getting Spring Boot up and going, as well as our
-    - postgreSQL database set up.
+    - PostgreSQL database set up.

 And of course, we followed the best practices for git and teamwork. 😉